Everything in Potiphar's House Grew While Joseph Was a Slave

 Everything grew.

 He refused every time.
 Not easily.
 The tradition is honest enough to acknowledge that he felt the pull.
-The image Ginzberg preserves is striking: at the moment of greatest temptation, Joseph saw his father Jacob's face in a vision, and it was enough to hold him.
-He fled, leaving his garment in her hand, and the story everyone knows from the surface of the Torah's text began its next terrible turn.
+The image preserved in the Legends is striking: at the moment of greatest temptation, Joseph saw his father Jacob's face in a vision, and it was enough to hold him.
+He fled, leaving his garment in her hand, and the story told on the surface of the Torah's text began its next terrible turn.

 She showed the garment to Potiphar.
 She accused Joseph of assault.
 Potiphar had Joseph stripped and beaten before ordering him to prison.
 But here the Midrash catches a detail worth keeping: Potiphar's wife, watching the beating, sent word to her husband that the punishment was too severe.
 The woman who had engineered Joseph's imprisonment still had something that resembled conscience.
 Or perhaps just an awareness, difficult to shake, that the man being beaten had done nothing wrong.

-Potiphar himself, according to a strand of the tradition preserved in Midrash Aggadah texts from late antiquity, did not fully believe his wife's accusation.
+Potiphar himself, according to a strand of the tradition preserved in Midrash Aggadah texts, did not fully believe his wife's accusation.
 He knew Joseph.
 He had watched this young man transform his household for years.
-He sent him to prison, yes.
-But to the prison attached to his own compound, where he retained some oversight.
+He sent him to prison, but to the prison attached to his own compound, where he retained some oversight.
 And there, in prison, the same thing happened again.
 The warden gave Joseph authority.
 The blessing that traveled with him could not be contained by stone walls.

-The Midrash Aggadah tradition also remembers the particular cruelty of the moment of sale.
+The tradition also remembers the particular cruelty of the moment of sale.
 Not just that they sold him, but that afterward they ate.
-The Torah notes this without comment (Genesis 37:25).
-The rabbis could not let it go without comment.
+The Torah notes this without comment in Genesis 37:25.
+The rabbis could not leave it without comment.
 They returned to it, pressed on it, tried to understand what kind of people sit down to bread after what they had just done.
-The answer they arrived at was not comfortable: people who had convinced themselves that what they did was necessary.
-People who had translated a brother into a problem so thoroughly that the bread tasted fine.
+The answer they arrived at was not comfortable: people who had convinced themselves that what they did was necessary, who had translated a brother into a problem so thoroughly that the bread tasted fine.

-Joseph's brothers had sold him for twenty pieces of silver.
-They ate bread afterward, unmoved (Genesis 37:25).
 Years later, when they stood before the most powerful official in Egypt and he revealed himself as the brother they had discarded, they could not speak.
 The man before them wore a crown of gold and sat on a golden throne, and he was weeping.
-The text records the moment with the economy of something that could not be improved by elaboration.
-He wept.
-They were silent.
-Then he said: I am Joseph.
+He said: I am Joseph.
 Does my father still live?

 Everything had grown.
 Even forgiveness, it turned out, was subject to the same law.